IntelliFinder/viz-tcwd/README.md

 ## Running  the server
 5. Run `node server.js`.
 You should see the JSON object on the command prompt if it works.
 ## Running the client
-6. Run `ng serve` on a separate command prompt windo under the `viz-tcwd\client` directory.(Might need to do `npm install`) Navigate to `http://localhost:4200/`.
+6. Run `ng serve` on a separate command prompt window under the `viz-tcwd\client` directory.(Might need to do `npm install`) Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Random information about Angular: